 In our own lives, in the aftermath of the really hard stuff, what do we do?

-In the moments after the worst things we can imagine happening, actually happen, do we cling to His promises?
+In the moments after our worst fears are realized, do we cling to His promises?

 Do we hold fast to the truth we know, despite the shattered mess we see?